GurkirtanSingh5722/Punjab-Census-Data-Analysis/Hypothesis testing using Python/README.md

 ## Results

 The analysis revealed significant variations in sex ratios across different districts.
-The growth rate analysis showed consistent population increases across most districts, with some notable exceptions.
+The growth rate analysis showed consistent population increases across most districts, with some notable exceptions.Also the cities of Amritsar and Gurdaspur showed major decline in population from 1941 to 1951 after independence due to dislocation of people and other reasons as well.

 ## How to Use